-MEDICAL RECORDS
+• MEDICAL RECORDS

-- 1. Confidential Medical Records Maintained Duration of Employment plus 30 Years to include: - A. Employee's Name (Social Security Number available in Personnel Department) - B. Hepatitis B Vaccination Status-Including Dates of All Hepatitis Vaccinations and Medical Records Related to Ability to Receive Vaccinations. - C. Any Results of Exposure Examinations, Medical Testing, Post Exposure Evaluations and Follow Up Procedures - D. Employee's Copy of the Health Care Professional's Written Opinion of Exposure - E. Copy of Information Provided to Health Care Professional - 2.
-Stored in Suwannee County School's District Office Personnel Department.
+- 1. Confidential medical records maintained for duration of employment plus 30 years to include: - a.
+Employee's name (social security number available in Personnel Department) - b.
+Hepatitis B vaccination status-including dates of all hepatitis vaccinations and medical records related to ability to receive vaccinations - c.
+Any results of exposure examinations, medical testing, post exposure evaluations and follow up procedures - d.
+Employee's copy of the health care professional's written opinion of exposure - e.
+Copy of information provided to health care professional - 2.
+Stored in SCSD Human Resources Department

-TRAINING RECORDS
+• TRAINING RECORDS

-- 1. Stored in Suwannee County School's District Office of Director of Health Services
+- 1. Stored in SCSD with the Risk Manager

-- 2. Maintained for Three Years
+- 2. Maintained for three years

-- 3. Copy Sent to Safety Program's Chairperson
+- 3. Copy sent to Safety Program's Chairperson

 - 4. Includes:

-- A. Training Dates and Times
+- a.
+Training dates and times

-- B. Content of Training
+- b.
+Content of training

-- C. Names and Identification of Trainers
+- c.
+Names and identification of trainers

-- D. Name and Job Titles of Employees
+- d.
+Name and job titles of employees

-- 5. Annual Training and/or Provisions for Retraining When Either Rule or Plan Changes
+- 5. Annual training and/or provisions for retraining when either rule or plan changes

-- 6. All Employees Learn "Flow" of BMW

-- 7. New Employees Trained in Handling and Proper Management of BMW Before Duties Commence
+- 6. New employees trained in handling and proper management of biomedical wastebefore duties commence

-RELEASE OF RECORDS
+• RELEASE OF RECORDS

 - 1. Both medical and training records should be available for inspection by the state and federal planning boards. - 2.
 Medical records obtained only by employee or by written consent of employee. - 3.
-Training records available to employees or employee representative by request.

-4. If employee leaves the school system, medical and training records shall be transferred to successor employee, if no successor employee, NIOSH will be notified for instructions of disposition of records at least 3 months prior to intended disposal.
+Training records available to employees or employee representative by request. - 4.
+If employee leaves the school system, medical and training records shall be transferred to successor employee; if no successor employee, NIOSH will be notified for instructions of disposition of records at least three months prior to intended disposal.